stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/quota.md

 EOF
 ```

-When no quota is mentioned in the `quota` field of Tenant CR, Tenant Operator looks for quota with the following annotation `quota.tenantoperator.stakater.com/is-default: "true"` and links that quota with the tenant.
+When no quota is mentioned in the `quota` field of Tenant CR, MTO looks for quota with the following annotation `quota.tenantoperator.stakater.com/is-default: "true"` and links that quota with the tenant.

 Now that the quota is linked with Anna's tenant, Anna can create any resource within the values of resource quota and limit range.